Things to Do in Edmonton Last updated: April 10th, 2023

 Known as one of Canada’s top 10 beaches, this beautiful lake community can be reached just a two-hour drive south of Edmonton.
-It’s also the half-way point between Edmonton and Calgary, making it a great place to stop while visiting Alberta’s other major city.
+It’s also the halfway point between Edmonton and Calgary, making it a great place to stop while visiting Alberta’s other major cities.
 The 2.5km white sand beach is perfect for relaxing and the lake is very popular with boaters as well.
 There are a variety of hotels as well as campgrounds and cute cabins.

-If you want a beach but don’t want to drive as fas as Sylvan Lake, head 1-hour north from Edmonton to Lac St. Anne’s Alberta Beach.
+If you want a beach but don’t want to drive as far as Sylvan Lake, head 1-hour north from Edmonton to Lac St. Anne’s Alberta Beach.
 This cute cottage-filled village is a popular spot for boating, swimming, and fishing but there’s also a campground and a weekly farmers market from spring until fall.

 Jasper National Park

-Located just 4-hours west of Edmonton is one of the most beautiful places on Earth – Jasper National Park.
+Located just four hours west of Edmonton is one of the most beautiful places on Earth – Jasper National Park.
 Home to the quaint mountain town of Jasper and the Canadian Rockies, there are so many things to do in Jasper, including a scenic tour on the Jasper Sky Tram, a boat trip on Lake Maligne, a hike into Maligne Canyon, and so much more.
 To learn more, check out our article about getting from Edmonton to Jasper.